 A hand with a magnifying glass and a stack of EUR currency green coins.

 Real-time fraud detection systems help identify and prevent suspicious transactions.
-The system flags or freezes the account for review if unusual activity is detected.
+The system immediately creates a security notification to ensure account and transaction safety if unusual activity is detected.

 Additionally, businesses engaging in USD to EUR transactions must comply with various US and EU regulations.
 These regulations include: